pace-neutrons/Horace/documentation/user_docs/docs/manual/Save_and_load.rst

    One can say that filebacked objects can exist in two forms.
 First form -- the result of various operations with filebacked sqw objects (e.g. large cuts which do not fit memory -- see :ref:`manual/Cutting_data_of_interest_from_SQW_files_and_objects:File- and memory-backed cuts` for more details about filebacked cuts).
    These objects are backed by temporary files and temporary files get deleted when such objects go out of scope and get deleted.
    Second form -- filebacked objects build over existing sqw files or saved with permanent file name. (see below).
-   MATLAB ``save`` command saves part of filebacked object stored in memory so instead of pixel data the operation is saving the reference to the file containing the pixels -- the file the filebacked object is backed by.
+   MATLAB ``save`` command saves part of filebacked object stored in memory.
+Instead of the pixel data the operation is saving the reference to the file containing the pixels -- the file the filebacked object is backed by.
 As temporary ``sqw`` (``.tmp_XXXXXXX``) file backing the object gets deleted, ``.mat`` file for first form of saved object will contain incorrect reference to the missing file. ``.mat`` file for the second form will contain reference to existing ``.sqw`` file, so can be restored back until the referred file exists and is not moved or renamed.
 Obvious that this way of saving filebacked ``sqw`` objects is also not very reliable.